approvals/ApprovalTests.Dart/packages/approval_tests/README.md

 ## 📚 How to use

-In order to use Approval Tests, the user needs to:
+In order to use `Approval Tests`, the user needs to:

 1. Set up a test: This involves importing the Approval Tests library into your own code.

 2. Optionally, set up a reporter: Reporters are tools that highlight differences between approved and received files when a test fails.
 Although not necessary, they make it significantly easier to see what changes have caused a test to fail.
 The default reporter is the `CommandLineReporter`.
-You can also use the `DiffReporter` to compare the files in your IDE.
+You can also use the `DiffReporter` to compare the files in your IDE, and the `GitReporter` to see the differences in the `Git GUI`.

-3. Manage the "approved" file: When the test is run for the first time, an approved file is created automatically.
+3. Manage the `approved` file: When the test is run for the first time, an approved file is created automatically.
 This file will represent the expected outcome.
 Once the test results in a favorable outcome, the approved file should be updated to reflect these changes.
 A little bit below I wrote how to do it.

 This setup is useful because it shortens feedback loops, saving developers time by only highlighting what has been altered rather than requiring them to parse through their entire output to see what effect their changes had.